IcySnex/Melora/Website/src/plugin-development/platform-support.md

 :::

 ### 4. Validate
 Before proceeding, ensure that everything is set up correctly.
-If you have followed the [Getting Started Guide]("/Melora/plugin-development/getting-started.html"), you should be able to validate your plugin as follows:
+If you have followed the [Getting Started Guide]("/Melora/plugin-development/getting-started.html") and cloned/forked the Melora Solution, you should be able to validate your plugin as follows:
-- **Start Melora:** In Visual Studio, press the **"▶ Melora (Unpackaged)"** button.
+- **Start Melora:** In Visual Studio, press the **"⯈ Melora (Unpackaged)"** button.
 This will **launch** Melora with your plugin automatically loaded.
 - You should see a notification in the **bottom right corner** of Melora indicating that your plugin has been loaded.
 - On the right side of the Melora client, in the NavigationView, your plugin, including its icon, should be visible.